suneetasharma/SOC-Hands-On-Challenge/3-Incident-Response/Day12_3_Incident_Response_Linux-Suspicious-Bash-Script/README.md

 3. Containment, Eradication, and Recovery

-- kill any related processe:
+- kill any related processes:
 ```
 pkill curl
 ```